pdurkin84/W210_Gov_Complaints_Portal/Documentation/Ideas.md

 		- Do we want a public dns?
 - The project name?
 Alternatives for government could be municipal, urban, services?
 Alternatives for compaints could be notification...Municipal Services notification system?
 - What do we need to have prepare for our first presentation?
+- What are the first tasks we need to get done to get the project rolling?
+	- We probably need to do an EDA
+	- How much more work required for our MVP?
+	- What are the metrics we can define for our products?
+	- What are our unknonwns and our assumptions?
+	- Are there any ethical considerations?

 ### 27-Sept